IntentArchitect/Docs/articles/tools/software-factory-cli/software-factory-cli.md

 A CLI (command line interface) version of the Intent Architect Software Factory.

+## Why use this tool ?

+This tool can easily be configured as part of your CI/CD pipeline to ensure your Intent Architect design and actual solution code-base are in-sync.
+A developer should not commit Intent changes without having applied them to the code-base, as part of their work is to validate that they are happy with the resultant code changes.
+This is  analogous to ensuring your code compiles and all tests pass when committing code, and is one of the major benefits of a CI/CD pipeline.
+This tool simply extends the CI/CD pipeline checks and balances to include that all Intent Architect related changes have been applied to the code-base.
+This tool allows developers to apply the same rigor to Intent Architect changes as they do to code-base changes, ensuring a more consistent and reliable code base.
+This practice is particularly important when you have a team of developers collaborating on a shared repository.

 ## Pre-requisites

 Latest Long Term Support (LTS) version of [.NET](https://dotnet.microsoft.com/download).